Key Takeaways

 | Queen | 9.0–9.5 |

 These aren't fixed — modern engines adjust values dynamically based on the position.
-A knight on an outpost might be worth more than a bishop trapped behind its own pawns.
+A knight on an outpost might be worth more than a bishop trapped behind its own pawns, which is exactly why knowing when to trade pieces matters more than counting material.

 The Evaluation Bar